warlocks-of-the-midwest/mystic-get-together/cloud-database/README.md

 **config.json** - contains firestore database configuration

 **db.json** - Contains a json representation of the database.
-Subcollections within a document are denoted with a capital letter in the attribute name.
+Document attribute names that start with a capital letter denote a subcollection.